KQM-git/TCL/combat-mechanics/damage/shields.md

 The answer is **No,** Shields **Don't** stack.
 For Example, Casting a Shield that has **1000 BA**, then casting a Shield with **500 BA** will not grant you a total of **1500 BA**.
 What actually happens is that the two Shields take damage simultaneously and the Shield with **500 BA** will **Break** before the **1000 BA** one.

-## Shields and I-frames

-If the on-field character gains I-frames through dashing and possesses a shield, their shield will also take no damage.
-However, if a character gains I-frames through using their burst, their shield _will_ take damage, while the character will not.

 ## Special Cases

 ### Diona